Firenze, ti amo

 Named after the church Basilica di San Lorenzo, situated between the food market Mercato Centrale and Palazzo Medici Riccardi, this neighbourhood bears the distinct influence of the Medici family.

-Here, you’ll find a perfect blend of historical grandeur and local charm.
+Here, you’ll find a perfect blend of historical grandeur and everyday local life.

 - Stay between palaces, street stalls and authentic restaurants.